Alberta Innovates Summer Research Studentship

 • Health System Transformation

-5. Transcript(s): Please upload up-to-date official or unofficial transcript(s) of your entire academic record (including transfer credit).
-Official transcripts for the University of Lethbridge can be requested through the online BRIDGE system and sent to your address and then scanned.
+6. Transcript(s): Please upload up-to-date official or unofficial transcript(s) of your entire academic record (including transfer credit).
+Official transcripts for the University of Lethbridge can be requested through the online BRIDGE system and sent to the student's address.
 Transcripts from other institutions should be uploaded as well.

 Conditions of the Award